-The School of Public Policy at the University of Maryland (SPP UMD), Center for Philanthropy and Nonprofit Leadership and the Association for Research on Nonprofit Organizations and Voluntary Action [ARNOVA] are pleased to announce an annual Award to recognize and encourage path-breaking research in the field of “global philanthropy and/or nonprofit leadership”.
+The Do Good Institute at the University of Maryland (UMD), Center for Philanthropy and Nonprofit Leadership and the Association for Research on Nonprofit Organizations and Voluntary Action [ARNOVA] are pleased to announce an annual Award to recognize and encourage path-breaking research in the field of “global philanthropy and/or nonprofit leadership”.
 This Award seeks to acknowledge and foster comparative, international research and theory building in this field.
 One award will be made annually.

 In this inaugural year, 2016, we are seeking nominations for a $10,000 Award to an individual member of ARNOVA in recognition of and to honor a scholar’s significant contribution to the body of research on global philanthropy and/or nonprofit leadership.
 [Please note, in subsequent years, the Awards Committee will seek and review research proposals for new and creative work, especially projects that incorporate and apply new insights, frameworks, and theories to the study of nonprofit organizations, philanthropy, and volunteerism in comparative, international perspective.]